JonahBraun/debs-recipes/_posts/2010-01-15-chicken-cacciatore-with-portobello-mushrooms.md

 ---
 Serves 6

-- 8 bone-in, skin-on chicken pieces
+- 8 bone-in, skin-on, chicken pieces
 - salt and pepper to taste
 - 2 T olive oil
 - 1 medium onion, chopped
 - 3 medium portobello mushrooms, stems and gills removed, diced into 3/4 inch cubes
-- 4 cloves of garlic minced
+- 4 cloves of garlic, minced
 - 2 T flour
 - 1½ c dry red wine
 - ½ c chicken broth
 - 1 14.5 oz can diced tomatoes, drained
 - 2 t minced fresh thyme leaves
+- 2 t minced fresh sage leaves
 - 1 Parmesan cheese rind
-- 2 t minced fresh sage leaves

 Preheat oven to 325 F.
 Season chicken with salt and pepper.
 Heat olive oil in an ovenproof skillet over medium high heat.

-Fry chicken skin side down in batches until skin is crisp and well browned;  about 5 minutes.
+Fry half the chicken (what fits in the pan) in a single layer skin side down until skin is crisp and well browned; about 5 minutes.
 Turn and brown second side, about 5 minutes longer.

 Transfer to a large plate and repeat with remaining chicken.
 Set chicken aside.